tchentchen/Ellie/README.md

 ##How is Thinny licensed?
 It is released under the [MIT License](http://opensource.org/licenses/mit-license.php), one of the most permissive of all open source licenses.
 It can be freely used by commerical and non-commerical entities alike.

+##How can I customize Thinny?
+This information will be shared soon.